humdrum-tools/humdrum-documentation/guide/ch03/index.md

 ```

 Beware that if the file `titles` already exists then it will be over
 written and its previous contents lost.
-With the **-h** option the file
+With the <span class="option">h</span> option the file
 `titles` might contain the following lines:

 ```bash